freifunk-gluon/gluon/docs/user/getting_started.rst

 opkg repositories
 -----------------

-Gluon is mostly compatible with LEDE, so the normal LEDE package repositories can be used for Gluon as well.
+Gluon is mostly compatible with OpenWrt, so the normal OpenWrt package repositories can be used for Gluon as well.

-This is not true for kernel modules; the Gluon kernel is incompatible with the kernel of the default LEDE images.
-Therefore, Gluon will not only generate images, but also an opkg repository containing all core packages provided by LEDE, including modules for the kernel of the generated images.
+This is not true for kernel modules; the Gluon kernel is incompatible with the kernel of the default OpenWrt images.
+Therefore, Gluon will not only generate images, but also an opkg repository containing all core packages provided by OpenWrt, including modules for the kernel of the generated images.

 Signing keys